Group name: South Hams

 A friendly and sociable group enjoying extensive access to three very different type of scenery and terrain: the coastal paths of South Devon with Salcombe at its southerly tip; the Dartmoor National Park just to the north; and the glorious South Hams countryside in between.

 With three walks each week we have walks to suit most abilities.
 If you are local and have never walked before try us and you will find a true rambler welcome.
 This is an all-year-round premier tourist area and therefore national and international walkers visiting here are welcome too.

-We walk each Tuesday, Thursday and Sunday.
-Starting at 10.30, walks vary in length from 7 to 10 miles (take a packed lunch) plus there is a programme of shorter walks from 4 miles.
-We also have a varied social calendar with events such as walking holidays (HF) or similiar, summer BBQ, quiz night and a spring picnic get-to-gether.
+We walk Tuesday, Thursday and Sunday.
+Starting at 10.30 walks vary in length from 7 to 10 miles (take a packed lunch) plus there is a programme of shorter walks from 4 miles.
+We also have a varied social calendar with events such as walking holidays (HF) or similar, summer BBQ, quiz night and a spring picnic get-to-gether.

 We enjoy some of the best walks along the South West Coast Path.
 From Noss Mayo in the west around to Dartmouth in the east.
 Above looking eastward to Start Point lighthouse after passing East Prawle.
 Below looking westward to Salcombe with Bolt Head in the distance.